mlibrary/oidc_omniauth_demo/README.md

 This is a demo of how to do authentication with OpenID Connect with omniauth.
-It has been tested with the Library OpenID Connect proxy to University of Michigan weblogin (weblogin.lib.umich.edu), but it should work with any OpenID Connect provider.
+It has been tested with the Library OpenID Connect proxy to University of Michigan weblogin (https://shibboleth.umich.edu), but it should work with any OpenID Connect provider.

 ## To build